zedseven/bashrc/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 My personal `.bashrc` file.
-Makes the terminal look comfortable, and provides a number of bash aliases mainly focused around Rust and its associated tools.
+Makes the terminal look comfortable, and provides a number of Bash aliases mainly focused around Rust and its associated tools.

 ## Terminal
 ![A screenshot of how the terminal looks with the modifications made by this file](Terminal.png)